-Where could an Earth Sciences degree take you?
+Where could a degree in Earth Sciences take you?

 Recent graduates have found employment in a wide range of fields.
 Our most recent student survey showed that many students from Earth Sciences were engaged in work or study directly related to their first degree, with the remainder choosing career paths in areas outside of the subject where the transferable skills gained on the programme prove invaluable.